On with the Show!

-On with the Show! is a 1929 American pre-Code musical film produced by Warner Bros.
-Filmed in two-color Technicolor, the film is noted as the first all-talking, all-color feature length film, and the second color film released by Warner Bros.; the first was the partly color, black-and-white musical The Desert Song (1929).
+On with the Show! is a 1929 American sound (All-Talking) pre-Code musical film produced by Warner Bros.
+Filmed in two-color Technicolor, the film became the first all-talking, all-color feature-length film, and the second color film released by Warner Bros.; the first was the partly color musical The Desert Song (1929).
+On January 1, 2025, the film's copyright expired, resulting in the film entering the public domain.

 Plot

 With unpaid actors and staff, the stage show Phantom Sweetheart seems doomed.
-To complicate matters, the box office takings have been robbed and the leading lady refuses to appear.
-The cast includes William Bakewell as the head usher eager to get his sweetheart, box-office girl Sally O'Neil, noticed as a leading girl.
-Betty Compson plays the temperamental star and Arthur Lake the whiny young male lead.
-Louise Fazenda is the company's eccentric comedian.
-Joe E. Brown plays the part of a mean comedian who constantly argues with Arthur Lake.
+To complicate matters, the box-office revenue has been stolen and the leading lady refuses to appear.